ruff-org/investor/PROSPECTUS.md

 Our ultimate goal in this IPO campaign is to raise $5 million in capital for the purchase of business property, inventory, utillities, insurance and employee wages.
 With the purchase of the commercial property, we intend to sub-lease unused space to other businesses, this generating more revenue for investors.

 ## Offering Price
-The offering price will initially be set at $221/share.
+* The offering price for common (public) stock will initially be set at $221/share.
+* The offering price for preferred (private) stock will initially be set at $300/share.